-The Visual editor for Fleets, located on the Vessels tab of a Fleet, allows you to add and remove Vessels and Paths.
+The Visual editor for Fleets, located on the Fleet Builder tab, allows you to add, edit, and remove Vessels and Paths.
 This editor was designed to be an intuitive drag-and-drop mechanism to visualize and create complex solutions all in the same location.

-For information about how to use the visual editor, hover over the question mark icon in the top-left corner.
+For information about how to use the visual editor, click the the question mark icon on the left sidebar.

-- Click on the Vessel name to edit it.
+- Click on a Vessel name to change the underlying Vessel.